-During the investigation, the Headteacher (or investigator) will:
+During the investigation, the Headteacher (or appointed investigator) will:

-- · if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish; and will - keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the Headteacher will provide a formal written response within 10 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher will provide a formal written response within fifteen school days of the date of receipt of the complaint.